john-cd/rust_howto/bk/src/categories/command-line-utilities/filesystem_cli.md

 [`broot`][c-broot-website]{{hi:broot}} [![broot-github][c-broot-github-badge]][c-broot-github] is a new way to see and navigate directory trees.

 `broot` is an interactive directory tree explorer implemented in Rust, designed for efficient filesystem navigation and manipulation.
-It provides a navigable, hierarchical view of the filesystem, enabling rapid traversal via keyboard shortcuts and intuitive navigation.
+It provides a navigable, hierarchical view of the [filesystem][p-filesystem], enabling rapid traversal via keyboard shortcuts and intuitive navigation.
 Beyond basic exploration, `broot` integrates file management operations (move, copy, delete, rename) directly within its interface.
 Its shell integration allows seamless transitions between `broot` and the shell, facilitating efficient workflow integration.

 ## `bat` {#bat}